Mirchi FM

 It is operated by Fiji Broadcasting Corporation, the company which also owns FBC TV, Radio Fiji One, Radio Fiji Two, Bula FM, 2day FM-Fiji, and Gold FM-Fiji in Fiji.

-Mirchi FM was launched as Radio Rajdhani on 1 July 1989, and was rebranded as Bula 98 FM in 1998.
-To compete with other radio stations and attract more audience, the station once again changed its name to Radio Mirchi in 2004.
-To give better business outlook, the station was rebranded as Mirchi FM on 1 August 2009.
+Mirchi FM was launched as 98FM on July 1, 1989.
+It later transformed into Radio Rajdhani before being rebranded as Bula 98 FM in 1998.
+In 2004, the station underwent another name change to Radio Mirchi.
+Enhancing its business perspective, the station adopted the name Mirchi FM on August 1, 2009.
 The main competitors of Mirchi FM are Communications Fiji Limited owned Radio Navtarang and Radio Sargam.

-Mirchi FM is airing entertainment shows like Mast Morning, Saheli, Raftaar, Bhabi Ji Ghar Par Hai, Sham-e-Guzarish, Saturday Night Fever, Mohabbato Ka Safar and Saturday Sports.
-Mirchi FM is essentially a music station featuring a range of popular Hindi songs from the 1990s to present era.
-Its target audience are young people from the age of 12 to 20 years.
+Mirchi FM is airing entertainment shows like Mast Morning, Saheli, Raftaar, Sham-e-Guzarish,Club Mircho, Mohabbato Ka Safar and Saturday Sports.
+Mirchi FM is essentially a music station featuring a range of popular Hindi songs from the 1990s to present era, including Bollywood music.
+Its target audience are younger listeners from the age of 18 to 40 years old.